 e.
 One representative from Student Life.

 h.
 One representative from Advancement.

 2. Duties.
 The CIPC shall have such responsibilities as the Office of the Provost may specify concerning copyrights and other ownership issues, including but not limited to the following:

 a.
-Proposing revisions to UNCSA policies on the use of copyrighted materials and the ownership of intellectual property in compliance with UNC Policies.
+Proposing revisions to UNCSA policies and regulations on the use of copyrighted materials and the ownership of intellectual property in compliance with UNC Policies.

 b.
 Designing and implementing a continuing program to educate UNCSA faculty, staff, and students about the use of copyrighted materials.

 c.
 Providing advice to UNCSA personnel concerning interpretation and application of UNCSA copyright and intellectual property policies and procedures.

 d.
 Under this regulation, hearing and recommending resolutions of disputes involving copyright ownership and questions to the Provost.

 e.
 In conjunction with UNCSA’s general counsel, issuing and revising guidelines to assist faculty, staff and students in making fair use determinations.